AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >[!NOTE]
 >
->Although an alias name is optional, it is best practice to use one.
+>Although alias names are optional, you are recommended to use them as best practice.

 The example below stores the output computed statistics in the `alias_name` for later reference.